Foundation Models in Autonomous Driving: A Survey on Scenario Generation and Scenario Analysis: Large Language Models (LLMs)

-Applying \glspl{llm} to scenario analysis for \gls{ad} requires domain-specific knowledge, which general-purpose pre-trained models may lack.
+\textbf{Question Answering (QA):} Applying \glspl{llm} to scenario analysis for \gls{ad} requires domain-specific knowledge, which general-purpose pre-trained models may lack.
 To bridge this gap, fine-tuning with tailored datasets is essential. \gls{qa} datasets describing driving scenarios help \glspl{llm} interpret structured driving contexts, and support downstream tasks like trajectory planning and decision-making.

 A notable example is~\cite{chen2024driving}, where the authors automate the generation of \gls{qa} datasets with driving scenarios using GPT-3.5.
 With a structured language generator, they convert vectorized scenario data from their in-house dataset, including agents' positions, speed, and distance, into natural language.
-With ICL and pre-defined driving rules, their model generates diverse, context-aware \gls{qa} pairs to reflect realistic driving situations.
-However, the \gls{qa} dataset of~\cite{chen2024driving} focuses primarily on perception and prediction.
+With \gls{icl} and pre-defined driving rules, their model generates diverse, context-aware \gls{qa} pairs to reflect realistic driving situations.
+The \gls{qa} dataset of~\cite{chen2024driving} focuses primarily on perception and prediction.

-\textbf{Metrics:} In~\cite{chen2024driving}, the evaluation of \gls{qa} datasets is performed with (I) \textit{LLM-based \gls{qa} grading}, relying on GPT-3.5 to assign a score based on the answer's quality, and with (II) \textit{human grading}, which relies on human annotations to assess a subset of \gls{qa} samples and evaluate the LLMs' results.